 IWR works best for questions with:

-- Limited possible answers - Countries, states, cities
+- Limited possible answers such as countries, states, or cities

-- Repeated responses - Course names, department names
+- Repeated responses like course names or department names

-- Common misspellings - Technical terms, brand names
+- Common misspellings of technical terms or brand names

 Setting up IWR